Common Market Organization for Sugar

-Legal base for the system
+Legal base

 The Treaty of Rome established the European Economic Community on 1 January 1958.
 It set common goals for the signatories and created: institutions, a common market, a customs union, and joint policies.

 One of the joint policies that the Treaty of Rome created was the Common Agricultural Policy (CAP).
 The CAP was meant to allow the intended extension of the internal market to agricultural products.
 In summary, the goals of the CAP were: increasing agricultural productivity; ensuring a fair rural standard of living; stabilizing markets; ensuring availability of products; and ensuring reasonable prices.
 This could be done by encouraging agricultural production with remunerative and stable prices for farmers.

 In order to attain the objectives of the Common Agricultural Policy (CAP), common market organisations (CMO's) were created.
 One of the up to 21 CMO's that existed up to 2007, was the CMO for sugar, which introduced the EU sugar quota system.
 In 2007 the separate CMO's would become a single CMO.